 A few things to note:

-- This process should be separated from the technology and the people doing it.
-Anyone, with any technology, should be able to achieve the same result (although maybe less efficient than with the right person and best technology).
+- This process should be separated from the system and the people doing it.
+Anyone, with any system, should be able to achieve the same result (although maybe less efficient than with the right person and best systems/technologies).

-- Once a process is documented well, it should be very simply to change technology or team member managing that process.
+- Once a process is documented well, it should be very simply to change system or team member managing that process.

 People problems are related to the specific person doing the role.
 Maybe they aren't able to complete the task due to not having the skills needed, maybe they're having a bad day or perhaps they are the wrong person for that role.
 Whatever the reason, people problems can often be the hardest to deal with as there are "feelings" and personalities involved.
 The key to dealing with people problems actually happens months and sometimes years before you need to deal with them.
 You need to have built great, professional relationships with your team and colleagues so that these situations can be discussed openly and in a professional way.